 The increased alertness and pleasure is what makes the drug desirable primarily to college students.
 It increases their ability to study for longer and learn more than their brain would under normal circumstances.
 However, in their quest to get an edge on the competition, many students fall into Adderall addiction and will ultimately face the uncomfortable adderall withdrawal and its awful withdrawal symptoms.

 What You Can Expect From Adderall Withdrawal

 Adderall users who feel physical and psychological changes when they abruptly stop or reduce their use of the medication are experiencing a period known as the “Adderall crash,” which is a come down or withdrawal from amphetamine use.
 These Adderall withdrawal symptoms can happen when excessive Adderall use is discontinued, and the effects begin to wear off.
 Some of those symptoms that happen during Adderall withdrawal are:

-- Adderall cravings (which can stem from the feeling of wanting to feel “normal” again)
+- Adderall cravings (wanting to feel “normal” again)

 - Increased appetite or lack of appetite